You don’t have to be at school to study a GCSE

 Who wants to study for a GCSE once they’ve left school?

-You may be planning to home educate and looking for an alternative way to gain GCSE qualifications, like Mairéad who received her results yesterday.
+You may be planning to home educate and looking for an alternative way to gain GCSE qualifications, like Mairéad.

 16-year old Mairéad Sherry, who lives in County Down, Northern Ireland, has been home educated since the age of four.
 She has good reason to be proud of what she’s achieved so far through distance learning with NEC.
-On top of the three A* for the IGCSE exams she took this summer, for Combined Science, English Language and French, she was awarded two A*s last year, for IGCSE Maths Higher and Geography, and a B for IGCSE Business Studies.
-Mairéad’s experience of distance learning has been so positive that she’s already enrolled for Maths, French and Biology A levels with NEC and will start studying again in September, She has her sights set on university.
+On top of the three A* for the IGCSE exams she sat, for Combined Science, English Language and French, and was awarded two A*s in the previous year, for IGCSE Maths Higher and Geography, and a B for IGCSE Business Studies.
+Mairéad’s experience of distance learning has been so positive that she’s already enrolled for Maths, French and Biology A levels with NEC.
+She has her sights set on university.

 Whatever your reasons for study, rest assured that you don’t have to be at school to study a GCSE.
-If you’re inspired by Andrew or Mairéad to enrol on a GCSE this Autumn, get in touch with NEC’s expert course advice team.
+If you’re inspired by Andrew or Mairéad to enrol on a GCSE, get in touch with NEC’s expert course advice team.
 We’ll be happy to help.